 Steering Panel members were selected using the criteria set out in the Steering Panel Terms of Reference and in a manner that ensured members represented a broad range of interests.

 Three prominent Nova Scotians were appointed by the Minister of Lands and Forestry:

 Three non-government experts were appointed to each of the four Panels of Expertise, one Panel for each area of the natural resources strategy: forests, biodiversity, geological resources, and provincial parks.
 The Panels of Expertise were responsible to:

 Members of each Panel of Expertise are noted in the Department's news release at https://novascotia.ca/news/details.asp?id=20090723004

 Click here for the Panel of Expertise Terms of Reference including membership criteria.

-A Department of Natural Resources Liaison was appointed by the Department to support each of the four panels.
+A Department of Lands and Forestry Liaison was appointed by the Department to support each of the four panels.
 Their role included: